thunkable/docs-thunkable-com/ios/faqs.md

 Thunkable for iOS is powered by React Native, one of the most popular app technologies available today that itself powers many of your favorite apps like Facebook, Instagram and Airbnb

-In terms of app building, here are some of the key differences:
+In terms of app building, here are some of the key differences that are not iOS-specific:

 * App tree is on the left and stays there so that you can more easily follow where you are in an app.
 This means the component palette only appears when you select "Add component"